For founders

 Frequently Asked Questions

-Free during beta.
+Free to start.
 Bring your own keys.
 Support comes from the founder directly.